lins-n/lins-n/README.md

 - 👋 Hi, I’m @lins-n
-- 👀 I’m interested in Software Development, Graphic Design, UI/UX Design.
+- 👀 Software Developer, Graphic Designer, UI/UX Designer.
 - 🌱 I’m currently learning Python Java and Javascript.
 - 💞️ I’m looking to collaborate on any projects related to my interests.
 - 📫 How to reach me collinscoffie22@gmail.com